PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

 =================

 Especially the handling of bars ``|`` within tables has to be acknowledge.
-They do have to be of sifted to the alligment.
+They do have to be of sifted to the alignment.
-So pay attention, a table with mailformed middel bares will not reported.
+So pay attention, a table with malformed middle bares will not reported.

 .. example:: Grid table syntax